Meeting Needs Resulting From Poverty

 On one hand, Jesus is very clear... we are to love one another.
-That does not mean having an affection for one another, it means helping to meet the needs of other people.
+"Love" does not mean having an affection for one another, it means helping to meet the needs of other people.
 That's the Biblical definition of agape love.
 It has nothing to do with feelings.
 Love is an action that benefits another person who has a true need.

 But if anyone has the world's goods and sees his brother in need, yet closes his heart against him, how does God's love abide in him? - 1 John 3:17

 This is a command to help other Christians, our brothers and sisters in Christ.
 If a Christian has a true need, we are to help them.
 This command is repeated throughout the New Testament.

 Religion that is pure and undefiled before God, the Father, is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world. - James 1:27